 Fred A. Loew Arboretum

 Immediately adjacent to Huntington’s beautiful campus is the Fred A. Loew Arboretum and Campus Woods.
 With 35 acres of deciduous upland and lowland forest, two streams, and several old fields, the arboretum and woods provides an excellent outdoor lab for our environmental science, ecology, and botany courses.
 The arboretum features hundreds of specimens of local and international tree species planted by former HU Biology professor, Fred A. Loew, in the early 1900s.
-Current student projects include an ongoing effort to eradicate invasive bush honeysuckle and European private from the perimeter of the woods.
+Current student projects include an ongoing effort to eradicate invasive bush honeysuckle and European privet from the perimeter of the woods.

 Several off-campus study opportunities are available to our students.
 Those who wish to obtain further experiences in environmental science and ecology are encouraged to register for classes through the AuSable Institute for Environmental Studies.
 Sponsored by the Council for Christian Colleges and Universities, the courses offered by the AuSable Institute count as full credit at Huntington and allow you to obtain in-depth field experiences in northern Michigan, the Pacific Northwest, and Costa Rica.